lmalms/sequence-learners/m5/README.md

 # Next steps
-- Fix lagged sales features -- using diff when I should be using shift!
 - Add lagged price features
 - Start record of leaderboard performance
 - Data preprocessing with polars - WIP but cool to learn the API